 - Once you’ve learned how to breathe with your abdomen, you can place your arms by your sides when you do the exercise.

-- You can set yourself a goal to practice this deep breathing exercise for five to ten minutes.
-But really, there’s no time limit.
+- You could set yourself a goal to practice this deep breathing exercise for five to ten minutes, but there’s no time limit or ‘ideal’ length of time really.
 I sometimes just keep doing the exercise until I fall asleep.

 Deep breathing video